noel-archive/orchid/README.md

 v2 Usage soon

 ### Browsers
-Add this to your style tag to expose the `orchid` object
+Add this to your style tag to expose the `orchid` window object

 ```html
 <!-- This will add the latest build of Orchid, best recommended to use this! -->